PearsonReese/mission-groomsmen/README.md

 # Mission Groomsmen - Terminal Wedding Invitation

-A sophisticated Mission Impossible-themed terminal interface for groomsmen wedding invitations, built with React, TypeScript, and Tailwind CSS.
+A Mission Impossible-themed terminal interface for groomsmen wedding invitations - built with Bun, TypeScript, React, Tailwind, and hosted on Cloudflare Pages and Workers.

 ## 🚀 Quick Start